rasagy/The10Books/list-dump.md

 19. Adventures of Tintin – Herge.
 20. Godel Esher Bach – Doug Hofstader – Incomplete reading, may never finish.

+###Sindhura Malireddy
+1. Fountainhead by Ayn Rand
+2. Crime and Punishment by Fyodor Dostoevsky
+3. The picture of Dorian Grey by Oscar Wilde
+4. Catch 22 by Joseph Heller
+5. Gone with the Wind by Margaret Mitchell
+6. Animal Farm by George Orwell
+7. To Kill a Mockingbird by Harper Lee
+8. The Day of the Jackal by Frederick Forsyth
+9. Lolita by Nabokov
+10. Count of Monte Cristo by Dumas
+11. Lord of the Rings by Tolkein

 ###Supreeth Srinivasamurthy
 1. Ruskin Bond: Collected Fiction
 My Mother got this for me from the Joseph's Library (where I spent many hours in my PU years).
 Devoured every story and novella from this collection many times over.
 One novella The Sensualist gave me many sleepless nights thanks to its overtly sexual themes.
 Possibly my first encounter with any sexual content in writing.